Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 ) try to get rid of any thoughts expressed in words;

-) remember only pleasant moments in life, and these memories should be figurative;
+) remember only pleasant moments in life, and these memories should be figurative in nature;

-) a recorded musical program should last at least 20-30 minutes, but no more;
+) a recorded musical program must last at least 20-30 minutes, but no more;

 ) should not fall asleep;

-) after listening to a music program, it is recommended to do breathing exercises and some exercise.
+) after listening to a music program, it is recommended to do breathing exercises and some physical exercises.

 .8 Mud therapy

-Among the methods of therapy for gastric ulcer, mud therapy occupies one of the leading places.
-Therapeutic mud affects the metabolism and bioenergetic processes in the body, enhances the microcirculation of the stomach and liver, improves gastric motility, reduces duodenal acidification, stimulates the reparative processes of the gastroduodenal mucosa, and activates the endocrine system.
-Mud therapy has an analgesic and anti-inflammatory effect, improves metabolism, changes the body's reactivity, its immunobiological properties.
+Among the methods of treating gastric ulcers, mud therapy occupies one of the leading places.
+Therapeutic mud affects metabolism and bioenergetic processes in the body, enhances microcirculation of the stomach and liver, improves gastric motility, reduces acidification of the duodenum, stimulates the reparative processes of the gastroduodenal mucosa, and activates the activity of the endocrine system.
+Mud therapy has an analgesic and anti-inflammatory effect, improves metabolism, changes the body's reactivity, and its immunobiological properties.

-This method of mud therapy is indicated for patients with gastric ulcer in the phase of fading exacerbation, incomplete and complete remission of the disease, with severe pain syndrome, with comorbidities, in which the use of physical factors on the collar region is shown.
+This mud therapy technique is indicated for patients with gastric ulcer in the phase of fading exacerbation, incomplete and complete remission of the disease, with severe pain syndrome, with concomitant diseases, in which the use of physical factors on the collar area is indicated.

 2.9 Diet therapy

-Basic principles medical nutrition(principles of the "first tables" according to the classification of the Institute of Nutrition): 1. good nutrition; 2. observance of the rhythm of food intake; 3. mechanical; 4. chemical; 5. thermal sparing of the gastroduodenal mucosa; 6. gradual expansion of the diet.
+Basic principles therapeutic nutrition(principles of the “first tables” according to the classification of the Institute of Nutrition): 1. good nutrition; 2. maintaining the rhythm of eating; 3. mechanical; 4. chemical; 5. thermal sparing of the gastroduodenal mucosa; 6. gradual expansion of the diet.

-The approach to diet therapy for peptic ulcer disease is currently marked by a move away from strict to sparing diets.
-Mainly mashed and non-mashed diet options No. 1 are used.
+The approach to dietary therapy for peptic ulcer disease is currently marked by a departure from strict to gentle diets.
+Mainly pureed and non-mashed versions of diet No. 1 are used.

-The composition of diet No. 1 includes the following products: meat (veal, beef, rabbit), fish (perch, pike, carp, etc.) in the form of steam cutlets, quenelles, soufflé, beef sausages, boiled sausage, occasionally - low-fat ham, soaked herring (the taste and nutritional properties of herring increase if it is soaked in whole cow's milk), as well as milk and dairy products (whole milk, powdered, condensed milk, fresh non-acidic cream, sour cream and cottage cheese).
-With good tolerance, yogurt, acidophilic milk can be recommended.
-Eggs and dishes from them (soft-boiled eggs, steam scrambled eggs) - no more than 2 pieces per day.
-Raw eggs are not recommended, as they contain avidin, which irritates the stomach lining.
+Diet No. 1 includes the following products: meat (veal, beef, rabbit), fish (pike perch, pike, carp, etc.) in the form of steamed cutlets, quenelles, soufflés, beef sausages, boiled sausage, occasionally - lean ham, soaked herring (the taste and nutritional properties of herring increase if it is soaked in whole cow's milk), as well as milk and dairy products (whole milk, dry, condensed milk, fresh non-sour cream, sour cream and cottage cheese).
+If tolerated well, yogurt and acidophilus milk can be recommended.
+Eggs and dishes made from them (soft-boiled eggs, steam omelette) - no more than 2 pieces per day.
+Raw eggs are not recommended, as they contain avidin, which irritates the gastric mucosa.
 Fats - unsalted butter (50-70 g), olive or sunflower (30-40 g).
-Sauces - dairy, snacks - mild cheese, grated.
-Soups - vegetarian from cereals, vegetables (except cabbage), milk soups with vermicelli, noodles, pasta (well cooked).
-Salt food should be moderate (8-10 g of salt per day).
+Sauces - milk, snacks - mild, grated cheese.
+Soups - vegetarian from cereals, vegetables (except cabbage), milk soups with vermicelli, noodles, pasta (well boiled).
+You need to salt food in moderation (8-10 g of salt per day).

-Fruits, berries (sweet varieties) are given in the form of mashed potatoes, jelly, with tolerance compotes and jelly, sugar, honey, jam.
-Non-acidic vegetable, fruit, berry juices are shown.
-Grapes and grape juices are not well tolerated and can cause heartburn.
-In case of poor tolerance, juices should be added to cereals, jelly or diluted with boiled water.
+Fruits, berries (sweet varieties) are given in the form of puree, jelly, if tolerated, compotes and jelly, sugar, honey, jam.
+Non-acidic vegetable, fruit, and berry juices are indicated.
+Grapes and grape juices are poorly tolerated and can cause heartburn.
+If tolerance is poor, juices should be added to cereals, jelly or diluted with boiled water.

-Not recommended: pork, lamb, duck, goose, strong broths, meat soups, vegetable and especially mushroom broths, undercooked, fried, fatty and dried meats, smoked meats, salty fish, hard-boiled eggs or scrambled eggs, skim milk, strong tea, coffee, cocoa, kvass, all alcoholic drinks, carbonated water, pepper, mustard, horseradish, onion, garlic, Bay leaf and etc.
+Not recommended: pork, lamb, duck, goose, strong broths, meat soups, vegetable and especially mushroom broths, undercooked, fried, fatty and dried meat, smoked meats, salty fish, hard-boiled eggs or scrambled eggs, skim milk, strong tea, coffee, cocoa, kvass, all alcoholic drinks, sparkling water, pepper, mustard, horseradish, onions, garlic, Bay leaf and etc.

-For most patients suffering from gastric ulcer, it is advisable to include decoctions and infusions of medicinal herbs in the complex treatment, as well as special anti-ulcer preparations consisting of many medicinal plants.
-Fees and folk recipes used for stomach ulcers:
+For most patients suffering from gastric ulcers, it is advisable to include in complex treatment decoctions and infusions of medicinal herbs, as well as special antiulcer mixtures consisting of many medicinal plants.
+Herbs and folk recipes used for stomach ulcers:

-Collection: Chamomile flowers - 10 gr.; fennel fruits - 10 gr.; marshmallow root - 10 gr.; wheatgrass root - 10 gr.; licorice root - 10 gr.
-2 teaspoons of the mixture to 1 cup of boiling water.
-Insist, wrapped, strain.
+Collection: Chamomile flowers - 10 g; fennel fruits - 10 gr.; marshmallow root - 10 g; wheatgrass root - 10 g; licorice root - 10 gr.
+2 teaspoons of the mixture per 1 cup of boiling water.
+Infuse, wrap, strain.
 Take one glass of infusion at night.

 Collection: Fireweed leaves - 20 gr.; Linden blossom- 20 gr.; chamomile flowers - 10 gr.; fennel fruits - 10 gr.
-2 teaspoons of the mixture per cup of boiling water.
-Insist wrapped, strain.
+2 teaspoons of the mixture per glass of boiling water.
+Leave it wrapped and strain.
 Take 1 to 3 glasses throughout the day.

-Freshly squeezed juice from cabbage leaves, when taken regularly, cures chronic gastritis and ulcers best of all medications.
-Making juice at home and taking it: the leaves are passed through a juicer, filtered and squeezed out the juice.
-Take in a warm form, 1/2-1 cup 3-5 times a day before meals.
+Freshly squeezed juice from cabbage leaves, when taken regularly, cures chronic gastritis and ulcers best of all. medications.
+Preparing juice at home and taking it: the leaves are passed through a juicer, filtered and the juice is squeezed out.
+Take 1/2-1 glass warmed 3-5 times a day before meals.

 Conclusion

-So, in the course of work, I found out that:
+So, in the course of my work I found out that:

 List of used literature